Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ulcer of the esophagus - ulceration of the mucosa of the esophagus.
-The disease was first described by Quincke in 1879, is more common in men than in women.
+Esophageal ulcer is an ulceration of the mucous membrane of the esophagus.
+The disease was first described by Quincke in 1879 and is more common in men than in women.
 Ulcers are localized mainly in the lower third of the esophagus.

 Etiology and pathogenesis